-Prerequisite: Concurrent enrollment in HPE 104 or HPE 105 or HPE 204 or HPE 205
+Prerequisite: Concurrent enrollment in HPE 104 or HPE 105 or HPE 204 or HPF 205

 This course is designed to develop an understanding of the principles of strength and fitness training, including fitness evaluation, exercise prescription, special populations, nutrition and the scientific foundations of continued learning required in an ever-changing field.
 It will also provide a hands-on application of these principles.
-Identical to HPE 107.

-Fitness and Sports Medicine I 1 credit
+Fitness and Sports Medicine I

-This course is designed to allow onfield observations of student athletes' participation in various fitness and athletic events as associated with Sports Medicine.
-Identical to HPE 140.
+This course is designed to allow onfield observations of student athletes' participation in various fitness and athletic events as associated with Sports Medicine

-Fitness and Sports Medicine II 1 credit
+Fitness and Sports Medicine II